remarkety/slate/source/index.html.md

 ---
-title: API Reference
+title: Remarkety Event Reference

 language_tabs:
-  - shell
-  - ruby
-  - python
-  - javascript
+  - php

 toc_footers:
   - <a href='#'>Sign Up for a Developer Key</a>
   - <a href='https://github.com/tripit/slate'>Documentation Powered by Slate</a>

 includes:
+  - built-in-events
   - errors

 search: true